 Housing costs in North Fork - Bass Lake are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns, North Fork - Bass Lake isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in North Fork - Bass Lake are a mix of both white- and blue-collar jobs.
+North Fork - Bass Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Fork - Bass Lake is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in North Fork - Bass Lake who work in office and administrative support (17.17%), sales jobs (12.75%), and management occupations (10.11%).

 Telecommuters are a relatively large percentage of the workforce: 23.01% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.